Savannah, Georgia: Geography

 Savannah lies on the Savannah River, approximately 20 mi upriver from the Atlantic Ocean.
 According to the United States Census Bureau (2011), the city has a total area of 108.7 sqmi, of which 103.1 sqmi is land and 5.6 sqmi is water (5.15%).
-Savannah is the primary port on the Savannah River and the largest port in the state of Georgia.
-It is also located near the U.S. Intracoastal Waterway.
-Georgia's Ogeechee River flows toward the Atlantic Ocean some 16 mi south of downtown Savannah, and forms the southern city limit.
+Savannah is the primary port on the Savannah River and the largest port in Georgia.
+It is also near the U.S. Intracoastal Waterway.
+Georgia's Ogeechee River flows toward the Atlantic Ocean some 16 mi south of downtown Savannah and forms the southern city limit.

-Savannah is prone to flooding, due to abundant rainfall, an elevation at just above sea level, and the shape of the coastline, which poses a greater surge risk during hurricanes.
+Savannah is prone to flooding due to abundant rainfall, an elevation just above sea level, and the shape of the coastline, which poses a greater surge risk during hurricanes.
 The city currently uses five canals.
 In addition, several pumping stations have been built to help reduce the effects of flash flooding.

 Climate

 Savannah's climate is classified as humid subtropical (Köppen Cfa).
-In the Deep South, this is characterized by long and almost tropical summers and short, mild winters.
-Savannah records few days of freezing temperatures each year (and has rare snowfall).
+Throughout the Deep South, this is characterized by long and almost tropical summers and short, mild winters.
+Savannah records only a few days of freezing temperatures each year, and snowfall is rare.
 Due to its proximity to the Atlantic coast, Savannah rarely experiences temperatures as extreme as those in Georgia's interior.
-Nevertheless, the extreme temperatures have officially ranged from 105 °F, on July 20, 1986 and July 12, 1879, down to 3 °F during the January 1985 Arctic outbreak.
+Nevertheless, the extreme temperatures have officially ranged from 105 °F, on July 20, 1986, and July 12, 1879, down to 3 °F during the January 1985 Arctic outbreak.

 Seasonally, Savannah tends to have hot and humid summers with frequent (but brief) thunderstorms that develop in the warm and tropical air masses, which are common.
-Although summers in Savannah are frequently sunny, half of Savannah's annual precipitation falls during the months of June through September.
+Although summers in Savannah are frequently sunny, half of Savannah's annual precipitation falls from June through September.
 Average dewpoints in summer range from 67.8 to 71.6 F. Winters in Savannah are mild and sunny with average daily high temperatures of 61.4 °F in January.
 November and December are the driest months recorded at Savannah–Hilton Head International Airport.
-Each year Savannah reports 21 days on average with low temperatures below freezing, though in some years fewer than 10 nights will fall below freezing, and the city has even gone an entire winter season (that of 1879-80) without recording a freeze.
+Each year, Savannah reports 21 days on average with low temperatures below freezing, though in some years, fewer than 10 nights will fall below freezing, and the city has even gone an entire winter season (1879–80) without recording a freeze.
 Although decades might pass between snowfall events, Savannah has experienced snow on rare occasions, most notably in December 1989, when up to 3.9 in was recorded in one day in parts of the city.